Engee documentation

 Out1 — output signal

-Output signal returned as a scalar or column vector.
-The output signal has the same dimensionality and data type as the input signal.
+The output signal returned as a scalar or column vector.
+The output signal has the same dimension and the same data type as the input signal.

 Parameters

-• Decibels - loss is defined using the Loss (dB) parameter.
+• Decibels — losses are determined using the Loss (dB) parameter.

-Power loss in decibels, specified as a scalar.
-The decibels displayed on the unit icon are rounded for demonstration purposes only.
+Power loss in decibels, given as a scalar.
+The decibels displayed on the block icon are rounded up for demonstration purposes only.

 Dependencies